-- 1. The presence of a mid-level circulation, either pre-existing (e.g., African easterly waves, upper-level lows) or developed in-situ in response to convection, is a necessary condition for a TC to develop. - 2.
-Mid-tropospheric moistening through stratiform and/or moderately deep convection enhances the mid-tropospheric circulation, reduces downdrafts through saturation, increases static stability, transitions the vertical mass flux profile from top-heavy to bottom-heavy, and ultimately favors lower-tropospheric convergence prior to tropical cyclogenesis. - 3.
-A low-level center can develop rapidly as a result of deep convective bursts possessing a bottom-heavy mass flux profile in a region of anomalously high vorticity.
+- 1. The presence of a midlevel circulation, either pre-existing (e.g., African easterly waves) or developed in-situ in response to convection, is a necessary condition for a TC to develop. - 2.
+Widespread areas of stratiform precipitation in the vicinity of a midlevel circulation moisten the local environment, increase static stability, strengthen the midlevel circulation, and transition the vertical mass flux profile from subsequent convective development from top-heavy to bottom-heavy, with an associated transition from midlevel to lower-tropospheric convergence from precipitation occurring within the mesoscale domain encompassing the midlevel circulation prior to tropical cyclogenesis. - 3.
+A low-level center can develop rapidly as a result of persistent convection possessing a bottom-heavy mass flux profile in a region of anomalously high vorticity.